Finding Technical Reports

 How do I know if the citation I have is a technical report?

 Each technical report is identified by an individual number.
-That number consists of a series of letters and numbers, this is called the report series code.
+That number consists of a series of letters and numbers, called the report series code.
 This code indicates a relationship among various reports written at different times.
 The sequential numbers in the code help distinguish one report from another.

-Reports series codes are assigned to individual reports by the issuing agency.
+Report series codes are assigned to individual reports by the issuing agency.
 This is a key as to who is issuing the report.
 The Report Series Codes Dictionary (located in Science Library Reference) is a good source to help you in the identification of the technical report.